hankeliu2015/snap_calculator/readme.md

 - user instruction and examples: need more details content, better format and colors.

-- decimal palce: before getting into it, I would rather collect more user feedback.
+- decimal place: base on user feedback.

 ### Build With